staart/staart.js.org/content/ui/getting-started.md

 }
 ```

-In the above example, you have the Staart backend running on https://example.com in production, and on `4000` port locally.
+In the above example, you have Staart API running on https://example.com in production, and on `4000` port locally.
 The `v1` is a prefix for endpoint version control.

 ### Frontend API key